 So I create content for these very reasons:

-🙌 Because I want to introduce you all to a deeper world.
+🙌 Because I want to introduce you to a deeper world.

 🙌 Because I want to show you how thinking doesn’t have to be at all “boring”.

-🙌 Because I want to show you how a life which is filled with purpose and meaning is a life worth living.
+🙌 Because I want to exemplify how a life filled with purpose and meaning is a life worth living.

 So yes, continue to expect posts which will challenge and make you think.
-I’ll also fit in a silly video once in a while for balance! 😂 But I’m still on an Learning Journey myself, so join me along for the ride! 🗺️
+I’ll also fit in a silly video once in a while for balance! 😂 But I’m still on an Learning Journey myself, so join me for the ride if you’d like! 🗺️

 I mean, I definitely could just be That Guy who posts a modeling photo with a basic motivational quote as the caption.
 But I choose not to.
-There’s enough of that already online, and I’m not here to be just some pretty face! 😈
+There’s enough of those people already online, and I’m not here to be just some pretty face! 😈

 If I do share a photo (like the one for this post), you can bet there’s going to be more than just a quote in the captions! 😉

 Stay tuned for more posts, and if there’s any topics you’d like to see me talk or discuss about I’d love to hear your feedback!
-Much love everyone! ❤️#TranscendLabels
+Much love! ❤️